shareven/teslashow/README_EN.md

   teslashow:
     # build: .  # Build from local Dockerfile
-    image: shareven/teslashow:latest  # use your pre-built image
+    image: shareven/teslashow:latest  # Or use pre-built image
     depends_on:
       - database
     ports: